jasper-seinhorst/homebridge-homewizard-power-consumption/README.md

 [![npm](https://img.shields.io/npm/dt/homebridge-homewizard-power-consumption.svg)](https://www.npmjs.com/package/homebridge-homewizard-power-consumption)
 [![npm](https://img.shields.io/npm/v/homebridge-homewizard-power-consumption.svg)](https://www.npmjs.com/package/homebridge-homewizard-power-consumption)

 This Homebridge plugin presents two sensors: one dedicated to monitoring current power consumption within your household, and another tracking the power return for those equipped with solar panels.
+This plugin uses data from your [Wi-Fi P1 meter](https://www.homewizard.com/).
 Gain real-time insights into your energy usage and optimize your home's efficiency effortlessly.
 These sensor allows you to add automations to your Apple Home based on power consumption or power return.

  ![Two sensors in Utility room](/assets/plugin-example.png) ![Automation example](/assets/automation-example.png)